MC-BA-Bee/GSN-GenshinStudentNumbers/README.md

 ![image](https://github.com/MC-BA-Bee/GenshinStudentNumbers/assets/130174773/4fd653ea-36ca-4bad-81c9-efb74a091064)

 After v4.5:
 We use .exe to run our program.
-So you can run it on Windows everywhere!
+So, after v4.5 you can run it on Windows everywhere!

 Before v4.4.2:
 Please check if your computer has installed Python and Pygame and Pgzero libraries.If not, the program will not run on your computer.